Read Time: 5 minutes

 • The protagonist’s growth and transformation are vital for engaging the reader or viewer.
 Consider how your protagonist will change and grow throughout the story, and use this transformation to create an emotional connection with the audience.

 For example, Tony Stark’s transformation from a selfish billionaire to a self-sacrificing hero in the “Iron Man” film series and the larger Marvel Cinematic Universe is a powerful character arc that connects with audiences.
-His journey from a carefree playboy to a responsible leader and mentor showcases personal growth, making audiences relate and care about what happens to his character.
+His journey from a carefree playboy to a responsible leader and altruistic mentor showcases personal growth, connecting audiences in all the right ways.

 c.
 Embrace complexity and nuance: